iamgaru/gspotify/README.md

 ### Options

 - `-type`: Type of search (track, album, or playlist).
 Default is "track".
 - `-query`: Search query.
-Required.
+Required for non-interactive mode.
 - `-artist`: Artist name to filter results (only for track search).
 Optional.
 - `-limit`: Number of results to display.
 Default is 5.
 - `-details`: Show detailed information about the results.
 Default is false.
+- `-interactive`: Run in interactive mode with a user-friendly menu interface.

 ### Examples